Skip to Main Content

 Tuition refunds are also processed for summer sessions and the January intersession.
 Unless a student’s registration is canceled by the college, or he or she withdraws before the first scheduled day of classes, no portion of the Student Activity Fee or special fees is refunded.

-Students who enlist in the armed services, Peace Corps or AmeriCorps and who have not attended classes long enough to qualify for a grade but continue in attendance to within two weeks of induction receive a refund of tuition and all fees, except application fees, as follows:
+Students who enlist in the armed services, Peace Corps, or AmeriCorps and who have not attended classes long enough to qualify for a grade but continue in attendance to within two weeks of induction receive a refund of tuition and all fees, except application fees, as follows:

-• 50 percent refund for withdrawal thereafter
+• 50% refund for withdrawal thereafter

-In instances where students who are drafted into the military or are recalled to active duty do not attend for a sufficient time to qualify for a grade, there shall be a 100 percent refund of tuition and all other fees except application fees.
+In instances where students who are drafted into the military or are recalled to active duty do not attend for a sufficient time to qualify for a grade, there shall be a 100% refund of tuition and all other fees except application fees.
 Service must be documented with a copy of induction or service orders.
 No refund is made to a student who has been assigned a grade, whether the grade is passing or failing.
 To obtain a grade, a student must have been enrolled for approximately 13 weeks, or for five weeks in a summer session.